rpatterson1986/learning_projects/README.md

 # learning_projects
-Various personal projects related data analysis and data science.
+Various personal projects related to data analysis and data science.

 If you've taken the time to reveiw this repository, I'd like to say thank you!